david-sauvage/effective-java-summary/README.md

 | IndexOutOfBoundsException       |  Index parameter value is out of range                                         |
 | ConcurrentModificationException |  Concurrent modification of an object has been detected where it is prohibited |
 | UnsupportedOperationException   |  Object does not support method                                                |

+__Item 73 : Throw exceptions that are appropriate to the abstraction__

+Higher layers should catch lower level exceptions and throw exceptions that can be explained at their level of abstraction.
+While doing so, don't forget to use chaining in order to provide the underlying cause for failure.